Tutti Frutti (song): Additional personnel

+Certifications

 Early cover versions

 The song has been covered by many musicians.
 After Pat Boone's success with "Ain't That a Shame", his next single was "Tutti Frutti", markedly toned down from the already reworked Blackwell version.
 Boone's version made No. 12 on the national pop chart, with Little Richard's trailing behind reaching only No. 21 in February 1956.
 Boone himself admitted that he did not wish to do a cover of "Tutti Frutti" because "it didn't make sense" to him; however, the producers persuaded him into making a different version by claiming that the record would generate attention and money.
-Bob Dylan said of Boone's cover "Of all the people who sang "Tutti Frutti," Pat Boone was probably the only one who knew what he was singing about."
+Bob Dylan said of Boone's cover, "Of all the people who sang 'Tutti Frutti,' Pat Boone was probably the only one who knew what he was singing about."

 Little Richard admitted that though Boone "took [his] music", Boone made it more popular due to his high status in the white music industry.
-Nevertheless, a Washington Post Staff Writer, Richard Harrington, quoted Richard in an article:
+Nevertheless, a Washington Post staff writer, Richard Harrington, quoted Richard in an article:

 Elvis Presley version

 Elvis Presley recorded the song and it was included in his first RCA album Elvis Presley, released March 23, 1956.
 Presley's version uses "A-wop-bop-a-loo-bop-a-lop-bam-boom!" for every verse, finishing the phrase with "bam-boom" instead of "bom-bom".
-Elvis' cut of "Tutti Frutti" was also released as part of a four track EP (RCA EPA-747) and as the b-side of "Blue Suede Shoes" (RCA 47–6636) which reached #20 on the Billboard chart.
+Presley's cut of "Tutti Frutti" was also released as part of a four-track EP (RCA EPA-747) and as the b-side of "Blue Suede Shoes" (RCA 47–6636) which reached #20 on the Billboard chart.